xlnwel/model-free-algorithms/readme.md

 Distributed Algorithms are implemented using [Ray](https://ray.readthedocs.io/en/latest/), a flexible, high-performance distributed execution framework.

-Due to the lack of a Mujoco license, all algorithms are tested on the [LunarLanderContinuous-v2](https://gym.openai.com/envs/LunarLanderContinuous-v2) and [BipedalWalker-v2](https://gym.openai.com/envs/BipedalWalker-v2/) environments from OpenAI's Gym and solve them.
+Due to the lack of a Mujoco license, all algorithms for continuous control are tested on the [LunarLanderContinuous-v2](https://gym.openai.com/envs/LunarLanderContinuous-v2) and [BipedalWalker-v2](https://gym.openai.com/envs/BipedalWalker-v2/) environments from OpenAI's Gym and solve them.
 In particular, our TD3 and SAC solve BipedalWalker-v2 in 2-4 hours, significantly faster than the best one on the [Leaderboard](https://github.com/openai/gym/wiki/Leaderboard#bipedalwalker-v2).
 On the other hand, PPO, which runs in 32-environment vector, steadily solves it in 5-8 hours.
 TD3 is further tested on `BipedalWalkerHardcore-v2` with resNets and other modifications, achieving about 200+ scores averaged over 100 episodes after 15-hour training.

+Rainbow-IQN is tested on CartPole-v0 and steadily solves it.

 Performance figures and some further experimental results are recorded in [on-policy algorithms](https://github.com/xlnwel/model-free-algorithms/tree/master/algo/on_policy) and [off-policy algorithms](https://github.com/xlnwel/model-free-algorithms/tree/master/algo/off_policy).

 Best arguments are kept in "args.yaml" in each algorithm folder.
 If you want to modify some arguments, do not modify it in "args.yaml".
 It is better to first pass the experimental arguments to `gs` defined in [run/train.py](https://github.com/xlnwel/model-free-algorithms/blob/master/run/train.py) to verify that they do improve the performance.